ezam0000/openaiplug/README.md

 Support:
 --------
-If you encounter any issues or have questions regarding the Defeater Plugin, please reach out to our support team at [support@example.com](mailto:support@example.com).
+If you encounter any issues or have questions regarding the Defeater Plugin, please reach out to our support team at [cruz@beamdata.xyz](mailto:cruz@beamdata.xyz).

 Enjoy using the Defeater Plugin and unlock new possibilities to navigate the AI landscape!